SITE PARTNER:

 Newstead House, Newstead

 It was during Wickham’s residency that the house was added to substantially, with extra rooms and a wraparound verandah, as well as becoming a social hub in its capacity as a kind of unofficial government house.
 Yet it was not to be a happy house – Wickham’s wife died in 1851 and he spent 6 years as a widower there before remarrying in 1857 with the expectation that he would be the first Governor of Queensland.
-When George Bowen was chosen instead, overcome with bitterness Wickham packed up and returned with his wife and family to England.
+When George Bowen was chosen instead, overcome with bitterness, Wickham packed up and returned with his wife and family to England.

 Newstead House, Newstead

 Various other owners and tenants followed, including the merchant George Harris and his wife Jane who resided there as both owners and tenants for 27 social years.
 In 1918 it was sold to the City of Brisbane Council, whereupon it became the residence of their first superintendent of parks and gardens, esteemed landscape gardener Henry (Harry) Moore.
-Henry was responsible for many of Brisbane’s public scapes that still define the city today, such as the first rock gardens (including those along River Terrace in Kangaroo Point) and the designs of both Newstead Park and New Farm Park.
+Henry was responsible for many of Brisbane’s public spaces that still define the city today, such as the first rock gardens (including those along River Terrace in Kangaroo Point) and the designs of both Newstead Park and New Farm Park.

 In 1932, Queensland’s Royal Historical Society took over three rooms and by 1939 an act had been passed to ensure the preservation of the property.